Trentino-Alto Adige/Südtirol: Transport

 The infrastructure system of Trentino-Alto Adige/Südtirol is made up of railway, airport, motorway, road and lake lines.

 The main railway line consists of the Brenner Railway (Brennerbahn; Ferrovia del Brennero), which runs along the Adige Valley from Trentino to Bolzano, and through the Isarco Valley at the end of the border with Austria (Brenner Pass).
 The Trento–Venice railway, the Trento–Malè–Mezzana railway, the Puster Valley Railway are minor.
 The Brenner Railway is a major line connecting the Austrian and Italian railways from Innsbruck to Verona, climbing up the Wipptal (German for "Wipp Valley"), passing over the Brenner Pass, descending down the Eisacktal (German for "Eisack Valley") to Bolzano, then further down the Adige Valley to Rovereto, and along the section of the Adige Valley, called in Italian the "Vallagarina", to Verona.
 This railway line is part of the Line 1 of Trans-European Transport Networks (TEN-T).
 It is considered a "fundamental" line by the state railways Ferrovie dello Stato (FS).

 The Trentino-Alto Adige airport service is divided into the 3 large airports: Trento-Mattarello Airport, Bolzano Airport and Dobbiaco Airport.
 Trento-Mattarello Airport (Aeroporto di Trento-Mattarello, also known as Aeroporto G.Caproni, is an airfield located at Trentino, 3.4 NM south of Trento, Italy.
 The airport is at an elevation of 610 ft above mean sea level.
 It has one runway designated 18/36 with an asphalt surface measuring 1130 × 30 m.
 Bolzano Airport (Aeroporto di Bolzano — Dolomiti, Flughafen Bozen — Dolomiten) is a regional airport near Bolzano in the province of South Tyrol in northern Italy.
 The airport was established in October 1926 with a 1300 m landing runway.
 The Dobbiaco Airport lies approximately 1 km to the South of the village of Dobbiaco and is Italy's northernmost and highest airport.
-The military airfield has a 700m long and 50m wide grass runway and is managed by the Italian Air Force's Airport Detachment Toblach.
-On weekends and holidays from May to October the airport is open for civilian traffic.
+The military airfield has a 700 m long and 50 m wide grass runway and is managed by the Italian Air Force's Airport Detachment Toblach.
+On weekends and holidays from May to October, the airport is open for civilian traffic.